 By Road

 Lamayuru Monastery is located on the Srinagar-Leh Highway (NH1D), making it easily accessible by road.
-It is about 125 km from Leh and 315 km from Srinagar.
+The distance from Leh to Lamayuru Monastery is about 125 km and 315 km from Srinagar.

 - From Leh: Regular taxis and buses operate to Lamayuru.
 The scenic drive takes about 3–4 hours.